 Marketing teams are highly responsible for bringing high quality leads into the sales funnel with robust marketing initiatives.
 They also have to research their audience to determine who the decision-makers are and how to best reach them.

 Marketing professionals bring sales representatives the most qualified leads by gaining their attention where it matters most.
-Typical delivery channels are social media outlets, LinkedIn, email, direct mail and paid advertisements.
+Typical delivery channels are social media outlets, LinkedIn, email marketing, direct mail and paid advertisements.

 In today's highly competitive business landscape, organisations need more than the best products or services.
 There's no shortage of businesses competing for the same customers in the world of e-commerce.